 Since 1967, McHenry County College (MCC) has been the area’s choice for a high-quality and fully accredited education.

 MCC was recently named among Aspen Institute’s top 150 community colleges in the nation, and CNN Money & College Measures reported that MCC is ranked fourth in the state for student success rates and affordability.
-MCC also was voted a “military friendly” institution by G.I.
-Jobs magazine.
+MCC is also a “military friendly” institution.

-More than 90 percent of MCC’s full-time faculty hold a master’s or doctorate degree, as do 68 percent of its adjunct instructors.
+More than 90 percent of MCC’s full-time faculty hold a master’s or doctorate degree, along with 68 percent of its adjunct instructors.
 But the heart of MCC is its students, whether they come to start a new educational path, finish a dream that was sidetracked or try something new.
-Faculty and staff are dedicated to assisting students to succeed, so that they are prepared to move into a new career or transition smoothly to a four-year institution.
+Faculty and staff are dedicated to assisting students to success, so that they are prepared to move into a new career or transition smoothly to a four-year institution.

 This student-focused approach is paying off.
 According to recent statistics compiled by the Illinois Board of Higher Education for its Illinois Shared Enrollment and Graduation database, MCC students who transfer to a four-year institution do just as well as, or better than, students who started as freshmen.

-As part of the Illinois Skyway Collegiate Conference, affiliated with the National Junior College Athletic Association (NJCAA), MCC men’s and women’s intercollegiate athletics teams have earned 43 conference championships and produced more than 27 NJCAA All-Americans and 12 professional players.
-In addition, MCC offers on-campus activities and more than 25 student clubs.
+As part of the Illinois Skyway Collegiate Conference, affiliated with the National Junior College Athletic Association (NJCAA), MCC men’s and women’s intercollegiate athletics teams have earned 36 conference championships and produced more than 25 NJCAA All-Americans.
+In addition, MCC offers on-campus activities and more than 28 student clubs.

-The honors group Phi Theta Kappa and the Leadership Education and Development (L.E.A.D.) program help MCC students to develop leadership skills.
-Through the College Consortium of International Students and the Illinois Consortium for International Studies and Programs, MCC students may participate in study-abroad programs in more than 30 countries.
-Through service learning, MCC students also learn about civic responsibility while participating in community programs.
+The honors group Phi Theta Kappa helps MCC students to develop leadership skills.
+MCC students may participate in study-abroad programs in more than six countries.

 From the low student-to-teacher ratio in classes to flexible course offerings, MCC’s focus is always on helping each student to complete his or her degree.
 The college’s engaging environment stimulates more critical thinking and sharpens decision-making skills, better preparing students for a bright future.
 Learn what’s new at MCC by following the college on social media at mchenry.edu/social.